 Villanova University is a private Roman Catholic university located in Villanova, Pennsylvania.
 The campus is housed within the Archdiocese of Philadelphia.
 It was founded in 1842 by the Order of Saint Augustine, which holds ties to Saint Augustines Church and its parish school, Saint Augustine’s Academy.
 It offers undergraduate and graduate degrees across 100 fields of study from four colleges and one graduate school.

 Villanova University is home to the largest student-run Special Olympics in the world, with more than 1,000 athletes competing annually from across the state.
 The school is also a partner with Habitat for Humanity, and claims the largest group of student volunteers for the Habitat for Humanity Collegiate Challenge than any other U.S. university.
+Villanova has much to be proud of, including:

 Aside from providing a Catholic education, Villanova University also provides Catholic services to students in their campus life.
 Campus Ministry was created to promote the Augustinian ideals of a wise and spiritual community and provides community and pastoral support services for all students.